DBCG/aphl-vsm/README.md

 By default this will point to the local instance of the CQF server running at `http://localhost:8082/fhir`, but you can override this by passing in a different URL as the first argument.

-### Alternative, running application with docker-compose

-`docker-compose up` Should bring up all the services required to run the application

-`./bin/load-data` will populate your fhir server

-`./keycloak/configure` prompt for populating keycloak idp

-To stop everything and wipe docker env `./bin/docker-cleanup.sh`

 ## Using a Development Build of clinical-reasoning